hoelk-f/smart-city-urban-heat-monitoring/README.md

 ## Build

 Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
+The build artifacts will be stored in the `dist/` directory and are served under the `/smart-city-urban-heat-monitoring/` path.

 ## Running unit tests